-At the awards reception, informational pamphlets accompany the piece so viewers can learn more about these topics.
+At the awards reception, a presentation about the global scrap trade accompanies the piece so viewers can learn more about these topics.
 When we create waste, we often toss it in a bin somewhere or put it on the curb and feel like it has disappeared or been "taken care of," but this veil of ignorance provides a breeding ground for abuse and injustice that disproportionately impacts communities of color, specifically targeting women.
+In fact, 99% of scrap pickers in

+Vietnam are women.
 I'm hoping this project can start important conversations about the urgency of sustainability and the responsibilities of both individuals and collective systems.
-I would consider it a success if the outcome of this work educates even a few people about the impact of their consumption, in addition to how much I've learned about the conceptual art process and, of course, removing waste from my local environments.
+I would consider it a success if the outcome of this work educates even a few people about the impact of their consumption, in addition to how much I've learned about the conceptual art process and, of course, removing waste from my local environments and communities.

 The title of this piece and project, 1.8 Cents a Can, is a reference to the average value of a single aluminum can sold as scrap metal in the US.
 This number is not fixed and varies by location and the state of the market, but it is meant to provide perspective and encourage thinking about what the value of material and waste may be.
-The portrait of a scrap picker, someone who collects, cleans, and sells trash and waste for a living, calls to mind the oil paintings and grand golden frames that are a symbol of wealth, power, and luxury.
-This juxtaposition functions as a dynamic prompt with many directions: How many cans would one need to collect in the US to survive?
+The portrait of a scrap picker, someone who collects, cleans, and sells trash and waste for a living, is juxtaposed with the elaborate frame that references oil paintings and grand, golden frames that serve as symbols of wealth, power, and luxury.
+The piece functions as a dynamic prompt with many directions: How many cans would one need to collect in the US to survive?
 What is scrap material and salvaged recycling worth in other countries?
 Where does our recycling here in the US actually go?
 Who handles it?
 Do I know what will happen to the soda can I drank at lunch?
-The informational pamphlet will then tell viewers about how the US exports its scrap waste to Southeast Asian countries, despite there not being adequate infrastructure in place, essentially dumping our trash there.
-We then misleadingly report these countries as the biggest marine and plastic polluters in the world when they cannot handle all the waste and claim that we have some of the most efficient and effective waste management in the world.
-Entire villages, families, and generations are consumed by this trash and there are microeconomies dedicated to processing the waste of the Western world; this often includes burning, burying, or piling it, causing major health and environmental justice concerns, just not in our backyard.
-About 99% of scrap pickers in Vietnam are women.
+The presentation then tells viewers about how the US exports its scrap waste to Southeast Asian countries, despite the lack of adequate infrastructure in place to handle it, essentially dumping our trash there.
+We then misleadingly report these countries as the biggest marine and plastic polluters in the world when they cannot manage all this waste and claim that we have some of the most efficient and effective waste management in the world.
+Entire villages, families, and generations are consumed by this trash and there are microeconomies dedicated to processing the waste of the wealthy, western countries; this often includes burning, burying, or piling it, causing major health and environmental justice concerns, just not in our backyard.

 We use and throw things away every day.
-We might even feel good when we recycle and think we are doing our part, yet the majority of people producing mass amounts of waste have no idea where all their trash goes or what happens to it.
+We might even feel good when we sort and recycle and think we are doing our part, yet the majority of people producing mass amounts of waste have no idea where all their trash goes or what happens to it.
 This information, and more that will be included in the presentation, is just scratching the surface, and there is a lot to uncover and unpack in this conversation.
 Waste and consumption are intrinsically linked, and I hope this art piece will remove some of the mystery surrounding it.
 I am very thankful to the Miller Arts Scholars program and donors for helping me with this important work and granting me this amazing opportunity.